 A utility easement allows us the right to use and access specific areas of property owned by someone other than SMUD for installing and maintaining our electric lines and our equipment.
 A utility easement is attached to the property deed, so the easement passes on even when the property is transferred or sold.

 What happens when SMUD needs access to a utility easement on your property?

-If SMUD needs access to a utility easement on your property, we will always notify you in advance of any work we plan to perform.
+If SMUD needs access to a utility easement on your property, we will try to notify you in advance of any work we plan to perform.
 Notification may be done in person, by mail or by leaving a notice on your front door.
+However, we may not be able to contact you in advance in an emergency situation, such as equipment damage or service interruption due to a storm or a vehicle collision with a power pole.
 All of our field crews carry SMUD-issued photo identification cards, and many wear uniforms and drive SMUD identified vehicles.